-Since the first edition published in March 2016, the Code Report has grown to the current format, which relays the monthly results of all five areas of services of Code Compliance.
+Since the first edition published in March 2016, the Code Report has grown to the current format, which relays the monthly results of all five service areas of Code Compliance.
 The initial issue only reported on the activities of Animal Care & Control.